Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 If a correlation is found, then the corresponding traffic will be visible in [Consumer Insights](/docs/manage_marketplace/consumer_experience/consumer_insights), as well as in [Business Insights](/docs/get_actionable_insights).

-If no correlationis found, then the traffic will only be visible in [Business Insights](/docs/get_actionable_insights).
+If no correlation is found, then the traffic will only be visible in [Business Insights](/docs/get_actionable_insights).

 ## Discovery Agent configuration for Marketplace provisioning and deprovisioning